privacy-tech-lab/gpc-android/README.md

 ### 3.2 Apps to Test

 Once the repo is cloned, you will see there is a file called `scripts/app-list.txt`.
-In that file you should enter the list of **package names** that you want to test.
+In that file you should enter the list of **package names** that you want to test (leaving out the `.apk` extension if copying from an apk).
 Each package name should be on a new line.
 Make sure to add an empty line after your last package name.

 The next step is to upload the actual apk files.
-You will see a folder called `apps`.
+You will need to create a folder called `apps` in the main repository.
 This is where all the apks should be uploaded.
 It is recommended that the apks are deleted (or not staged) prior to any commit.

 ### 3.3 Setting up the Capture Infrastructure